trg78/vault-autounseal/README.md

 Finally start - docker-compose up

-Added "disable_mlock" to vault.json dues to -
+Added "disable_mlock" to vault.json  because of -
 Error initializing core: Failed to lock memory: cannot allocate memory

 This usually means that the mlock syscall is not available.